microsoft/playwright/docs-src/emulation.md

+---
+id: emulation
-# Device and environment emulation
+title: "Device and environment emulation"
+---

 Playwright allows overriding various parameters of the device where the browser is running:
   - viewport size, device scale factor, touch support